Rubeena-a/wisecow-demo/README.md

 ## Prerequisites

-Before running this project, ensure the following tools are installed on your system:
+Before running this project, ensure the following tools are installed on system:

 - Docker
 - Kubernetes